-I then moved to the regulatory arm, the Solicitors Regulatory Authority (SRA), where I was responsible for international re-qualification.
+From 2009-2014 I was responsible for international re-qualification at the Law Society’s independent regulatory arm, the Solicitors Regulatory Authority (SRA).
 During this time I developed and implemented the ground-breaking Qualified Lawyers Transfer Scheme (QLTS).
 We drew upon best practice in the medical profession and internationally to develop an assessment framework which introduced realistic client contact tests within the first Objective Structured Clinical Examinations (OSCE) in law, and embedded statistical methods to enable rigorous evaluation of the reliability of the tests.
 Many aspects of the QLTS and lessons learned are now being adapted for the proposed Solicitors Qualifying Examination (SQE).

 In 2014 I returned to the representative arm of the Law Society at Chancery Lane where, amongst other things, I led the Legal Education and Professional Standards, and Solicitor Brand workstreams of the Strategy 2020 project; researched and wrote the Global competitiveness of the England and Wales solicitor qualification report and began a project to improve quality assurance across education and training, with particular emphasis on assessments.